dbactual/thomaspaine/content/pages/resources/did-paine-write-these-quotes.md

 ---
-Title: Did Paine write these quotes?
+title: Did Paine write these quotes?
 ---

 The following quotes are NOT from Thomas Paine: